fbpx

 Horizontal photo of burned out flood light in recessed ceiling mount

 There are several different sizes for can lights.
-Your fixture will tell you what specific one you should use.
-However, the most common sizes are BR30 and BR40 LED lights.
+The most common sizes are BR30 and BR40 LED lights.

-The "BR" part of the bulb's name is the shape.
+The “BR” part of the bulb’s name refers to its shape.
 It stands for a bulged reflector.
-The number part refers to the size of the bulb in 1/8 inches.
+The number of parts refers to the size of the bulb, which is 1/8 inch.
 For instance, BR30s are 30/8 of an inch, or just under 4 inches, across.

-For low ceilings, BR30s will be sufficient.
-However, if you want more light, BR40s tend to come in higher wattages, making them brighter.
+BR30s will be sufficient for low ceilings.
+However, if you want more light, BR40s tend to have higher wattages, making them brighter.

-Most cans are between 4 inches and 6 inches.
-If you have a 4-inch can, BR40 will be too big.
-However, if you have a 6-inch can, BR30 will be too small.
+Most cans are between 4 and 6 inches.
+If you have a 4-inch can, BR40 will be too big, but if you have a 6-inch can, BR30 will be too small.

 Are Recessed Lights A Fire Hazard?